 Transfer-Knowledge – Knowledge-Transfer.
 On the History and Contemporary Relevance of Transfers between the Life Sciences and Humanities (1930/1970/2010)

 Renewal of knowledge results to a great extent from a process of border-transgression and epistemic transfer.
 In today’s knowledge-society, innovation takes place in the junctures between the different forms of specialized discourse.
-This project considers such transfers in view of the historical and present-day interchange between the life sciences and humanities.
+This project considered such transfers in view of the historical and present-day interchange between the life sciences and humanities.

-The case studies of the sub-projects draw upon historical constellations, in which new paradigms of the research of life processes evolved.
+The case studies of the subprojects drew upon historical constellations, in which new paradigms of the research of life processes evolved.
 In each of the investigated cases, specific biological knowledge motivates interdisciplinary knowledge transfer.
 Around 1930, against the backdrop of a crisis in the concept of infection, the bacteriologist Ludwik Fleck worked on a culturalization of the life sciences.
 Around 1970, Jacques Monod, who as a geneticist had researched the transmission of hereditary information, offered the outlines of a philosophy of nature that was simultaneously biological and cosmological.